 What does an applicant need?

 - An original certificate of good standing from each jurisdiction where applicant has been admitted.

 - A motion to associate local counsel.
 (Download Sample Motion)

 - A check in the amount of $475.00.

 What Gets Filed Where and When

-In order to process the application and issue a Notice of Receipt of Complete Application, the Bar needs: (1) the original signed and notarized application; (2) the original certificate(s) of good standing; and (3) a check in the proper amount made payable to the State Bar of Arizona.
+In order to process the application and issue a Notice of Receipt of Complete Application, the Bar requires: (1) the original signed and notarized application; (2) the original certificate(s) of good standing; and (3) a check made payable to the State Bar of Arizona.